MicrosoftDocs/memdocs/memdocs/intune/apps/apps-enterprise-app-management.md

 ### How many applications are in the catalog?

 At the time of general availability (GA), Microsoft expects to have 100 applications available in the Enterprise App Catalog.
+Additional apps will be available on an on-going basis.

 ### How can working with the applications in Enterprise App Catalog be automated?